Oomnitza/oomnitza-connector/README.md

 ## Runtime Environment Setup
-If you choose to run the binary version of the connector, you can skip this section.
-If you choose to install and run the python code, you will need to install Python 2.7.X as well as the packages which the connector relies upon.
+You will need to install Python 2.7.X as well as the packages which the connector relies upon.
 Some of the python packages may require build tools to be installed.

 Please visit the sections below related to the build tools before installing the additional modules.